gvwilson/thirdbit/src/fiction/bear/index.md

 not even if you were a prince, so he just returned her salute and turned back to the papers on his desk.

-Meanwhile,
-a few corridors away,
+A few corridors away,
-Noxy was wiping cold water off her face.
+Noxy wiped cold water off her face.
-*They could have told me that 'first thing' meant six o'clock in the morning,* she grumbled to herself.
+*They could have told me that 'first thing' meant dawn,* she grumbled to herself.
 Dolly hadn't actually apologized for waking Noxy up so early—you probably weren't supposed to apologize for doing what royalty asked you to—but